 In response to this, KIOXIA announced the BiCS FLASH™ 3D flash memory in 2007 as a solution to this problem of the manufacturing cost.

-Ever since presenting the concept of the “batch processing technology” of BiCS FLASH™ at an academic conference in 2007, BiCS FLASH™ products have been commercialized with 48 layers in 2015, 96 layers in 2018, and 112 layers in 2020, and the technology has been used in various products.
+Ever since presenting the concept of the “batch processing technology” of BiCS FLASH™ at an academic conference in 2007, BiCS FLASH™ products have been commercialized with 48 layers in 2015, 96 layers in 2018, 112 layers in 2020, and 162 layers in 2022, and the technology has been used in various products.

 BiCS FLASH™ technology

 Here we explain the BiCS FLASH™ batch processing technology.
 With BiCS FLASH™, there is alternate stacking of a plate-shaped electrode that acts as the control gate (the green plates on Figure 4) and an insulator, and then a large number of holes are all opened up (punched) at once perpendicular to the surface.
 Next, the inner parts of the holes opened up in the plate-shaped electrodes are filled (plugged) with a charge storage film (the part shown in pink) and column-shaped electrodes (the column structures shown in gray).
 Under this condition, the intersection between the plate-shaped electrode and the column-shaped electrode is one memory cell.

 Let’s look at a magnified view of the BiCS FLASH™ memory cell (Figure 5).
 In a BiCS FLASH™ memory cell, electrons are exchanged between the electrode that passes through the center of the column (the structure shown in gray) and the charge storage film (pink).